mooltiverse/nyx/docs/_pages/guide/user/02.introduction/usage.md

 ### Core tasks

 Once the plugin is applied the following tasks and [dependencies](https://docs.gradle.org/current/userguide/tutorial_using_tasks.html#sec:task_dependencies) are available.
 All tasks belong to the `Release` group.

-When running Gradle there is no specific task to run the [`help`](#help) command but you can use Gradle's commands like `gradle --help` to print the generic command line help or `gradle tasks [--all]` to see the list of available tasks.
-See the [Gradle Command-Line Interface](https://docs.gradle.org/current/userguide/command_line_interface.html) for more.
-{: .notice--info}

 #### `nyxClean`